Podakkudi: Geography and climate

 Podakkudi is located at 10.736667°N 79.500556°E. Rivers Vennar and Vettar, which flows on the two edges of the village, keeps the soil fertile.
 The topography is completely flat and the town is a part of the fertile Cauvery Delta.
 Podakkudi is situated at a distance of 350 km from the state capital Chennai and 33 km from Tiruvarur, the district headquarters.
 The type of soil is predominantly clay and sandy, conducive for cultivation.
 There are no commercial mineral resources in the town.
 Like in the rest of the state, the period from November to February in Mannargudi has a climate full of warm days and cool nights.
 The onset of summer is from March to the end of June.
 The average temperature range from 37 °C in January to 22.5 °C in May and June.
 Summer rains are sparse and the first monsoon, the South-West monsoon, usually sets in June and continues until September.
 North-East monsoon usually sets in October and continues until January.
 The rainfall during North-East monsoon is relatively higher and is beneficial to the district at large because of the heavy rainfall and the Western ghats feeding the river Cauvery.
 The average rainfall is 1146.8 mm, most of which is contributed by the North-East monsoon.

 Culture

 Legends and rituals

-The Aqidah of the podakkudi is based on Sunnah heavily influenced by the peaceful teachings of Islam.
+The muslims of podakudi are Rowthers.
+Rowthers are traditionally Horsemen, Wealthy Landlords and traders. they follows Hanafi fiqh.
+Aqidah of the podakkudi is based on Sunnah heavily influenced by the peaceful teachings of Islam.
 Podakkudi families are patrilocal and the nikkah (marriage) registers mahr and witness.
-As a mark of modesty Tamil Muslim women usually wear white thuppatti (whilst travelling only) which is draped over their whole body on top of the Saree.
+As a mark of modesty Rowthers women usually wear white thuppatti (whilst travelling only) which is draped over their whole body on top of the Saree.